MengzhiJ/Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands/README.md

 # Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands

-##R code for Figs in manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"
+##R code and some supplementary information for manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"

+Note:
+The vOTU, mOTU, and vPC abundance table can be obtained from fig. 2 file.
+The environmental factor information can be obtained from fig. 5 table.

-Note: vOTUs, MAGs, vPCs sequences information can be obtained from https://zenodo.org/records/10012334.
+The vOTU, MAG, vPC sequences information can be downloaded from https://zenodo.org/records/10012334.

 For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.

 If these codes are useful, please cite: Ji et al. Temporal turnover of viral biodiversity and functional potential in intertidal wetlands.
-2023.
+2024.
 (In Press).

 Note: These R scripts were written and run for R v4.2.0.